This post contains affiliate links and images. Read more of my disclosure policy here.

 Note: You can go explore your new site now and start learning the ins and outs of WordPress or you can keep following along with this tutorial and install a theme to go with your new website.

 I think we can all agree that first impressions mean a lot.
 A first impression has the chance of forever altering how you view another person.
 A first impression can determine whether you visit a restaurant or clothing store more than once.
 And a first impression is just as important online…if not more so.
-How many blogs have you visited once and never returned to again because the first impression, well…sucked?
+How many blogs have you visited once and never returned to again because the first impression was absolutely terrible?

-I know I’ve seen a lot of websites like that, which is why I took such time and care choosing the “perfect” design and theme for Tendril Wild.
+I know I’ve seen a lot of websites like that, which is why I took such time and care choosing the my design and theme for Tendril Wild.

 After you install WordPress, your website will already be set up with a default theme.
 No offense to WordPress, but this default theme is pretty boring and generic.
 That’s NOT what you want for your brand spankin’ new baby website.